Edson Araujo

 Research

-I'm interested in multimodal learning, self-supervised methods and audiovisual representation learning.
+I'm interested in audio-visual reasoning, multimodal large language models, self-supervised learning, and test-time adaptation.
 Some papers are highlighted.

 Selected Publications

-Omni-R1 Placeholder Omni-R1: Do You Really Need Audio to Fine-Tune Your Audio LLM?
+Omni-R1 model architecture for audio LLM fine-tuning Omni-R1: Do You Really Need Audio to Fine-Tune Your Audio LLM?

 Andrew Rouditchenko, Saurabhchand Bhati, Edson Araujo, Samuel Thomas, Hilde Kuehne, Rogerio Feris, James Glass

-CAV-MAE Placeholder CAV-MAE Sync: Improving Contrastive Audio-Visual Mask Autoencoders via Fine-Grained Alignment
+CAV-MAE Sync architecture showing fine-grained audio-visual alignment CAV-MAE Sync: Improving Contrastive Audio-Visual Mask Autoencoders via Fine-Grained Alignment

 Edson Araujo, Andrew Rouditchenko, Yuan Gong, Saurabhchand Bhati, Samuel Thomas, Brian Kingsbury, Leonid Karlinsky, Rogerio Feris, James R. Glass, Hilde Kuehne